EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ```shell
 cleos wallet import --name local --private-key 5JReVMTiiztAUyQGp9w7BMMm1HVUurDmEKuSL53DQww3JKVZjot
 ```

-[[info]
-| You can also use three or more accounts, one for the smart contract and separate accounts for the host(s) and the challenger(s).

 [[warning | Keep your keys safe]]
 | Use a wallet to securely store private keys.
 Keep your private keys private and do not share your private keys with anyone.
 A private key provides full access to a blockchain account.